SwissDataScienceCenter/renku-admin-docs/README.md

 The last part requires the registration of a domain name.
 Without it, we cannot properly set up HTTPS entry points.

-As minimum resources, we propose:
+As minimum resources, suitable only for testing, we propose:
 * 3x nodes (4 cores, 16GBs, 40GBs)
-* 3x PVs of 100GB (pv-renku-gitlab, pv-renku-postgresql, pv-renku-tier2)
+* 2x PVs of 100GB (pv-renku-gitlab, pv-renku-postgresql)

 # Usage